Remembered in Rasharkin

 Some of the other headstones include Gunner Henry Bell from 9th Heavy Anti-Aircraft Battalion of the Royal Artillery who was killed on 4/4/44 while Gunner Robert Cochrane was with 1 Maritime Regiment of the Royal Artillery when he died on 2nd March 1945.

-Rifleman William Lorimer was serving with the London Irish when he died on 10th October 1941.
+Rifleman William Lorimer was serving with the 1st Battalion London Irish Rifles, Royal Ulster Rifles when he died on 10th October 1941.

 Those who gave their lives included both women and men and Senior Commander Marjorie Wilson Anderson was with the Women’s Transport Service (First Aid Nursing Yeomanry) of the Auxilliary Territorial Service when she died on 15th November 1943.